-Yes, alcohol is a drug as defined by the Merriam-Webster and medical terminology.
+Yes, alcohol is a drug as defined by the Merriam-Webster dictionary and in medical terminology.
+(EtOH is the medical abbreviation).
 It is not, however, a controlled substance according to the FDA.

 While it’s not illegal for those who are of age, alcohol can cause dependence and addiction, habituation, and its use has a clear impact on brain health.

 Why is alcohol a drug? | Is alcohol a psychoactive drug? | Is alcohol a gateway drug? | | Does alcohol affect mental health? | Does alcohol show on a drug test?

 Alcohol is considered a drug because it meets the following criteria:

 - It causes changes in consciousness when consumed

 Our culture is much more accepting of alcohol compared to other substances, but that doesn’t mean that it is any safer or less addictive.